Skip to footer

 Step 5: If you tend to bounce between shoe sizes or are purchasing boots in European sizing for the first time, you can measure your foot length as well.
 Making sure your foot is flat on the floor, place the tape at the very back of your heel and measure to your longest toe.
 If measuring for European sizes, your measurements in centimeters will be your EU size.

-Common Fit Problems
+Fit Problems To Avoid

 (On Left) Ill Fitted Boot, Calf Size Too Large; (On Right) Proper Fitted Boot